walkon302/MEMA_organization/README.md

 ## Ready to use, type in the commands.
 ### For training the model with new sets of data.
-* python main.py train 10000
+* python main.py train 10000 MEMA_model
+-- (python main.py train, iter_n, model_name)
--- Train the model with images from train_organized and train_disorganized folders for 10000 iterations.
+-- Train the model, named 'MEMA_model' with images from train_organized and train_disorganized folders for 10000 iterations.
--- The number of iterations, 10000, can be changed.
+-- The number of iterations, '10000', can be changed.
+-- The model name, 'MEMA_model', can be changed.

 ### For evaluating the accuracy of the model.
-* python main.py eval
+* python main.py eval MEMA_model
+-- (python main.py eval model_name)
 -- Evaluate the performance.
+-- The name of model, 'MEMA_model', can be changed.

 ### For classifying the new set of images.
-* python main.py predict result
+* python main.py predict result MEMA_model
+-- (python main.py predict output_file_name, model_name)
 -- Classify the images in the predict folder and output a file named result in the output folder.
--- The name of the output file, result, can be changed.
+-- The name of the output file, 'result', can be changed.
+-- The name of model, 'MEMA_model', can be changed.

 # The trained model
-Once executing the command for training the model, a new folder named MEMA_model will be generated.
+Once executing the command for training the model, a new folder named MEMA_model (or whatever name given for the model) will be generated.
 This folder contains the model with several files and several versions if train multiple times.
 Except the latest model, other older models can be deleted to save some storage room.
 Make sure the model contains files as below:
 * model.ckpt-10120.data-00000-of-00001 (The latesed iteration number)
 * model.ckpt-10120.index